CVC Words for Beginners: Blending Activities for K1 & K2 (Singapore)

 Activity 12: CVC Word Sentences

-Once your child can read individual CVC words, combine them with sight words to create simple sentences:
+Once your child can read individual CVC words, combine them with sight words to make simple sentences:

 - "The cat sat."